How does Lever for Change help philanthropists who want to give to social change causes?

-Although it is has its own separate 501(c)3 status and has separate board oversight, Lever for Change is an affiliate of the MacArthur Foundation.
-MacArthur is providing $20 million in seed money over the first four years for Lever for Change.
+Although it has its own 501(c)3 status and has separate board oversight, Lever for Change is an affiliate of the MacArthur Foundation.
+MacArthur is providing $20 million in seed funding over the first four years for Lever for Change.
 Board member Reid Hoffman provided an additional $5 million, with an additional $5 million for technology support, as needed.

-Lever for Change board members include: Julia Stasch, outgoing President of MacArthur Foundation; Reid Hoffman, founder of LinkedIn; and Joi Ito, head of the MIT Media Lab.
-Stasch will serve as Board Chair.
-Cecilia Conrad will serve as the organization’s CEO; Conrad is currently a managing director at MacArthur and oversees 100&Change as well as the MacArthur Fellows program.
+Lever for Change board members include Julia Stasch, former President of the MacArthur Foundation, Reid Hoffman, founder of LinkedIn, and Dr. James Manyika, senior partner at McKinsey & Company.
+Stasch serves as Board Chair.
+Cecilia Conrad serves as the organization’s CEO; Conrad is currently a managing director at MacArthur and oversees 100&Change as well as the MacArthur Fellows program.

-What kinds of awards will philanthropists be able to sponsor?
+What kinds of awards are philanthropists able to sponsor?